8 Best FREE Data Modeling Tools (2025)

 6) Sparx Systems Enterprise Architect

-Sparx system is a diagram design tool for modeling, documenting, building, and maintaining object-oriented features.
 It also supports CSV and XML import/export options for versatile data handling.
 Sparks Systems allowed me to easily manage data with support for databases, including SQLite and Oracle.
+Data analysts in growing startups often depend on Enterprise Architect’s rich repository and team-sharing capabilities to maintain modeling consistency across fast-moving projects.

 Features: